 Answers to frequently asked questions about the rules of intestacy

 The rules of intestacy can result in unfair outcomes and leave people suffering financial hardship following the death of a loved one.
 If you find yourself in this position then please call our free legal helpline.
 We will let you know what your options are and whether no win, no fee funding is available.
-Call 0808 139 1599 or send us an email.
+Call 0333 888 0407 or send us an email.

 What are the rules of intestacy?

-My late husband did not make a will.
+My late husband did not make a Will.
 He has children with his ex-girlfriend and we have children of our own.
 Who will inherit his estate?

 The rules of intestacy do not make adequate financial provision for me.
 Is there anything I can do?

-Why is a will so important?
+Why is making a Will so important?

 A Will provides certainty and clarity about who is to inherit your estate when you pass away.
 In addition a Will can also be used to reduce the Inheritance Tax (IHT) liability payable on your death.
 This means more of your assets go to your loved ones and less to the government.
 A Will can also reduce the likelihood of an expensive inheritance dispute arising.